 Bulky items are defined as “household appliances, furniture, Christmas trees, bicycles, toys, and tree limbs (less than 6 feet in length and less than 6 inches in diameter bundled).”
 If you would like your appliances or other larger items removed from your home, please call Republic Services (435) 628-2821 to schedule a Bulky Item Pick-up.
-All items that qualify as Bulky items, except for those with freon, will be removed at no charge.
+All items that qualify as Bulky items will be removed at no charge.

 WCSW requires that all individuals exiting a vehicle on the working face wear a high visibility safety vest.
 Safety vests are available for purchase when checking in for $5.00/vest.

-Please remember to cover your load as you head to the landfill.
+Please remember to secure your load as you head to the landfill.
 It is a matter of safety and keeping our community beautiful.
-If uncovered, you will be charged a fee.
+If unsecured, you will be charged a fee.
 For residential loads, you’ll be charged $10.
-Commercial haulers must pay double the current regular tipping fee per ton.
+Commercial haulers will be a charged a flat rate of $65.

 Residents are allotted 2,000 pounds per month for no charge.
 Any amounts in excess of 2,000 pounds will be charged the current MSW rate.